DPS0340/nestjs-fast-check-practice/README.md

 Testing is important, but making testing is hard, so some developers even don't make tests.

-So, I decided to make example repository based on propery used property based testing, on nestjs ecosystem.
+So, I decided to make example repository based on properly used property based testing, on nestjs ecosystem.

 ## Installation